PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

   * ``ciphersTLS13``: str - The TLS ciphers to use for TLS 1.3, in OpenSSL format.
   * ``serverTokens``: str - The content of the Server: HTTP header returned by dnsdist.
 The default is "h2o/dnsdist".
   * ``customResponseHeaders={}``: table - Set custom HTTP header(s) returned by dnsdist.
+  * ``ocspResponses``: list - List of files containing OCSP responses, in the same order than the certificates and keys, that will be used to provide OCSP stapling responses.

 .. function:: addTLSLocal(address, certFile(s), keyFile(s) [, options])